 So if you’re asking yourself how to engage remote employees during Covid-19: Give them your attention.

 3. Weekly All-staff meetings

 Teaching managers how to engage remote workers starts at the top.

 This way you can make sure your employees have the latest info, and that you are prioritizing them.
-Don’t be afraid to show them you care, is a phrase we often hear from successful managers.
+Above all, don’t be afraid to show them you care.
+This is a recommendation we often hear from successful managers.